-A. Engineering
+Engineering

 The videoconferencing sessions produced relatively clear video in general.
-The algorithm used with most videoconferencing programmes is H.263 (a simplified version of MPEG-4 algorithm) [5].
+The algorithm used with most videoconferencing programmes is H.263 (a simplified version of MPEG-4 algorithm)8.
 Fortunately the bandwidth was high enough for a satisfactory video of 10-15 frames per second (fps) and a choice of resolution between 160x120, 320x240 and 640x480 pixels.
-Windows embedded videoconferencing software was proven to be sufficient for the task.
+Windows NetMeeting videoconferencing software was proven to be sufficient for the task.
 Apart from audio and video, it also supported file transfer (FTP) including images and patient data.
+It also allowed changing into any of the above mentioned resolutions "on the fly" to adapt to the changing environment: as the bandwidth become limited or even fluctuated heavily, changing into a lower resolution required a smaller portion of the bandwidth and thus kept a minimum quality (5 fps at 160x120 pixels with a connection speed of 64-128 Kbps).